Daily bulletin on solar and geomagnetic activity from the SIDC

 Electron fluxes at geostationary orbit

-The greater than 10 MeV GOES 18 electron fluxes has exceeded the 1000 pfu threshold over the last 24 hours and is expected to briefly exceed the 1000 pfu threshold in the next 24 hours.
-The 24-hour electron fluence was at moderate levels and is expected to remain so in the next 24 hours.
+The greater than 2 MeV electron flux, as measured by GOES-18 and GOES-19 satellites, exceeded the 1000 pfu threshold.
+The greater than 2 MeV electron flux is expected to again exceed the 1000 pfu threshold over the next 24 hours.
+The electron fluence was at normal to moderate levels and is expected to be at moderate levels for the next 24 hours.

-Estimated international sunspot number126 - Based on 36 stations
+Estimated international sunspot number076 - Based on 24 stations

 Noticeable events summary